testdouble/react-decoupler/README.md

 all wrapped in an ergonomic API with a bunch of helpful react-specific hooks and components to make accessing it easier.

 Why would you use this?
-Because you are too lazy (in a good way), to write the few hundred lines of glue code and tests to provide the same, simple API.
+Maybe because you are too busy to write the few hundred lines of glue code and tests to provide the same, simple API.

 ### Examples